Chart Color Schemes

 Blacktown (East) - Kings Park hosts a young demographic, positioning it in the bottom quartile nationwide

-Blacktown (East) - Kings Park's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Blacktown (East) - Kings Park has a higher proportion of residents aged 25-34 (21.2%), but fewer residents aged 55-64 (8.7%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of residents aged 45 to 54 has increased from 9.9% to 11.0%, while the proportion of those aged 35 to 44 has decreased from 17.6% to 16.5%.
-By 2041, population forecasts indicate substantial demographic changes for Blacktown (East) - Kings Park.
+Blacktown (East) - Kings Park's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
+Compared to Greater Sydney, Blacktown (East) - Kings Park has a higher proportion of residents aged 25-34 (21.2%) but fewer residents aged 55-64 (8.7%).
+The concentration of residents aged 25-34 is significantly higher than the national average of 14.5%.
+Between the 2021 Census and now, the proportion of residents aged 45 to 54 has increased from 9.9% to 11.0%, while the proportion of residents aged 35 to 44 has decreased from 17.6% to 16.5%.
+By 2041, population forecasts indicate significant demographic changes for Blacktown (East) - Kings Park.
 The 45 to 54 age group is projected to grow by 65%, adding 1,318 residents to reach a total of 3,341.
-In contrast, the 0 to 4 age group shows minimal growth of just 9% (113 people).
+In contrast, the 0 to 4 age group is projected to show minimal growth of just 9% (113 people).